b2rosado/subtitle-alignment/README.md

 You can configure additional parameters editing `alignerzilla.config`.

-**Note:** the runtime of *Alignerzilla* depends on the used machine and how many subtitles you want to normalize.
+**Note:** the runtime of *Alignerzilla* depends on the used machine and how many subtitles you want to align.
 It might take a while for many subtitles.